 Arree at the Texas Book Festival

-Last year, Arree documented a trip that included his participation in the Texas Book Festival and their Reading Rock Stars program.
+In 2018, Arree documented a trip that included his participation in the Texas Book Festival and their Reading Rock Stars program.
 If you don’t know Arree, this video is a great representation of what he’s like.
-If you do know him, I really think you’ll enjoy experiencing the Texas Book Festival with him.
+But even if you do know him, I really think you’ll enjoy experiencing the Texas Book Festival with him.

 Arree is the author/illustrator of five picture books, with Mixed being his most recent.
 Arree's Ninja! series has received starred reviews from Kirkus and School Library Journal.
-Kirkus also gave a starred review to Mixed, which won the FCGB award earlier this year and has just been announced for the 3-6 category of the UKLA Book Award 2020 Longlist.
+Kirkus also gave a starred review to Mixed, which won the FCGB award in 2019 and has a sequel on the way.

-When Mixed released last year, a middle school in California adapted it into a play.
+When Mixed released in 2018, a middle school in California adapted it into a play.
 Arree said it was exciting to see their interpretation of his story.
 They did a great job!

 Arree has also illustrated books for other authors.
 Stephen Bramucci’s DANGER GANG AND THE ISLE OF FERAL BEASTS! released on October 23, 2018.

 Arree's Original Course